 “Different things can inspire unpredictably: sometimes it can depend on the object, at other times on customer identity, from the locality, from the task.
 Inspiration can come from anywhere.
 The source may be even a gift and a card given to me by my children on my birthday.”

-For the Dom-A’s team, the whole world of design is moving towards simplification.
+For Dom-A’s team, the whole world of design is moving towards simplification.
 The trend is the simplicity of form and purity of lines, as well as environmental friendliness materials.
-In the past, Exclusive Design was available to a limited number of wealthy people, but now even factories are very high level and quite expensive, trying to make their designer items more accessible a wide range of buyers.
+In the past, Exclusive Design was available to a limited number of wealthy people, but now even factories are very high level and quite expensive, trying to make their designer items more accessible to a wide range of buyers.
 That’s why Maria Silver and Dom-A see the future in more simple, efficient and popular terms, believing that the age of Luxury Design for a Few may be over sooner rather than later.

 This simplification, however, won’t be achieved at the expense of Craftsmanship, quite the opposite according to Maria Silver.
 Taking into consideration her past experiences with Craftsmanship in Italy, particularly with Arte Veneziana, Silver believes that the future of design can only be possible if old arts remain active.
 The simple luxury designs of Designs can only be achieved by the Craftsmanship Lessons, but machines will have a bigger part to play in the relationship between Artisans, Designers and the Client.